You can lower your chances of getting or spreading the virus by taking these steps:

 - Don’t hesitate to go to the hospital if you need emergency care for your underlying condition.

 What Can Help Prevent COVID-19?

-The FDA has approved three vaccines and follow-up booster shots for added protection.
+The FDA has approved four vaccines and follow-up booster shots for added protection.

 - The Pfizer-BioNTech mRNA vaccine includes two primary shots given 21 days, or 3 weeks, apart.
 Anyone 5 years old and above is eligible to get it.

 - The Moderna mRNA vaccine requires two shots given 28 days, or 4 weeks, apart.
-You have to be 18 or older.
+It is available to those 6 months or older.

 - Johnson & Johnson’s Janssen vaccine requires just one shot.
 It’s recommended for anyone 18 years of age or older.